Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith/index.md

 #### Maledict Die Powers

-***Smite of Origin.*** Immediately after you hit a target that benefits from your Rage damage, you can expend a number of Maledict Die equal to your Rage Damage bonus, rolling them and dealing :dmg-fire: Fire damage to the target equal to the number rolled.
+***Cauterising Flame.*** As a Magic action, you can expend a number of Maledict Die up to your Rage Damage bonus, rolling them and regain a number of Hit Points equal to the roll's total.
+This power can't be used if you have no Maledict Die remaining.
+If your **Rage** is active, add your Rage Damage bonus to the result.

-***Flames of Creation.*** When you take the Attack action on your turn, you can expend a number of Maledict Die equal to your Rage Damage bonus, rolling them and replace one of your attacks to stomp the ground and cause a 15-foot Cone fiery explosion originating from you.
+***Flames of Creation.*** When you take the Attack action on your turn, you can expend a number of Maledict Die up to your Rage Damage bonus, rolling them and replace one of your attacks to stomp the ground and cause a 15-foot Cone fiery explosion originating from you.
 Each creature in the area must make a Dexterity saving throw, taking :dmg-fire: Fire damage equal to the roll result on a failed save or half as much damage on a successful one.
+This benefits from your Rage damage bonus if your **Rage** is active.

 Flammable objects in the Cone that aren't being worn or carried start burning.

-***Cauterising Flame.*** As a Magic action, you can expend a number of Maledict Die equal to your Rage Damage bonus, rolling them and regain a number of Hit Points equal to the roll's total.
-This power can't be used if you have no Maledict Die remaining.
+***Smite of Origin.*** Immediately after you hit a target with a Strength-based attack, you can expend a number of Maledict Die up to your Rage Damage bonus, rolling them and dealing :dmg-fire: Fire damage to the target equal to the number rolled.

+### Level 6: Primordial Flare

+You gain new way to use your Heaven's Maledict.

+***Lure of Blaze.*** While fishing, you can expend a Maledict Die and add the die to the dice rolls you make to fish before any multipliers.

+***Phoenix Dive.*** As a Bonus Action, you can expend a number of Maledict Dice up to your Rage Damage bonus.
+Roll the dice, and you gain the ability to fly and dive to a point you can see within 60 feet.
+Immediately on landing, blazing wave burst outward from you in a 10-foot Emanation.
+Each creature within the area must make a Dexterity saving throw, taking :dmg-fire: Fire damage equal to the roll result on a failed save or half as much damage on a successful one.
+This benefits from your Rage damage bonus if your **Rage** is active.

+***Searing Enigma.*** When you fail an ability check or a saving throw, you can expend a Maledict Die, roll it and add the result to the check, potentialy turning a failure to a success.
+The Dice is not expended if you still fail.